 To put it in a nutshell, cyber insurance can cover technology-related risks that other types of business insurance don’t.
 There are quite a few damaging losses related to computers and technology that could befall your business – more than “quite a few” to tell the truth.
-Cyber insurance can help you cover business interruption expenses that occur due to a hack and the damages that you’re legally obligated to pay.
 Like we said, cyber insurance is specifically tailored to tech-related risks your business faces.
 In today’s day and age, managing your business’s cyber liability risks has become increasingly important.

 What does cyber insurance generally cover?

 Your computers are surprisingly fragile.
 They’re not as secure and impenetrable as they seem, which is why cyber insurance can help you out of the following pickles:

 Cyber can help your business cover costs associated with being in temporary shutdown mode due to a hostile hacker or another cyber incident.
-It can cover…
+It may help cover…

 - Lost income and profits you would have earned

 - Costs of rented or leased equipment

 If a hacker steals your customers’ personal information, you may have a legal nightmare on your hands.
 You’d be responsible for notifying the affected customers, which isn’t inexpensive (not to mention that they’re probably not going to be too happy about the situation.)
 Then there are the costs of security upgrades and fixes, possibly offering identity theft monitoring to those impacted, and the potential for legal action.
-Cyber liability insurance would help you with those expenses.
+Cyber liability insurance can help you with those expenses.

 Third-party system damage:

 What if one of your employees unintentionally sends an email or file that’s infected with a virus to a customer or vendor and crashes their system?
-You could be on the book, and you could owe them damages as your legal responsibility.
+You could be on the hook, and you could owe them damages as your legal responsibility.
 Or what if a software you offer crashes and causes a client to lose income?
 You could be held responsible.
 But cyber could help you.